 This mindset highlights three things:

-America is one of the largest nations on Earth regarding livable land.
+America is one of the largest nations on Earth in terms of its livable land area.
 To traverse this land, we’ve created a vast interstate highway system, road systems, rail systems, and airports.

 That is extremely expensive to build and maintain.
 Yet, as we drive over these roads every single day or fly from city to city anytime we want, we don’t stop to think about how our taxes made this possible.